sanjayankur31/ankursinha.in/content/pages/02-research-profile.rst

 (2012 - 2014)

-I completed my ME (by reserach) at the `University of Technology, Sydney <http://www.uts.edu.au/>`__.
+I completed my ME (by research) at the `University of Technology, Sydney <http://www.uts.edu.au/>`__.
 I studied and modelled neuron sets that are related to navigation in the mammalian brain using the `ROS robotic framework <http://www.ros.org/>`__.
 I worked on head direction cells, place cells, grid cells, and boundary cells.

 Supervisor: `Dr. Jack Wang`_